Enjoying the National Trails whatever your ability

 The local authority should be able to advise on which stretches are barrier and step-free.
 You can find local authority contact details for the King Charles III England Coast Path in the North East on the Contact Us page.

-A 600m section of King Charles III England Coast Path at Nose’s Point in Durham has been improved to provide access for all.
+A 3km section of King Charles III England Coast Path from the marina follows the pavement from Seaham to Nose’s Point and beyond, has been improved to provide access for all.

 King Charles III England Coast Path in the East